 If you want to work for one of the leading retailers in the US, Dollar Tree is your place.
-Dollar Tree is the nation’s leading operator of single-price-point dollar stores.
+Dollar Tree is the one of the most important operators of single-price-point dollar stores in the country.

 Do you have what it takes to join the Dollar Tree team?
 Keep reading to learn more about the available job opportunities at Dollar Tree.

 - How to Apply for a Job at Dollar Tree

 - Don’t Be Surprised by a High Turnover Rate

 - Work Hard and Get Rewarded with a Nice Raise

 - Should You Work at Dollar Tree?

 Dollar Tree has more than 6,500 stores in all 48 contiguous states and five Canadian provinces.
 Their roots trace back over 60 years, but they are still defining their company and their category.

 One of their core values is “Attitude: Responsibility, Integrity, and Courtesy”.
 Another one is “Judgment: Do the Right Thing for the Right Reasons”.
 The last value is “Commitment: Honor and Respect for Self and Company”.